Garden Calender for the Brisbane region

 February

 Dangerous trees that could come down on powerlines, homes or people are also a serious concern.
 If you fear they already have reached this stage, engage a qualified arborist for further advice, thinning or removal.
 If you have recently planted young trees, did you research the mature height and take this into account before selecting a location?
-If you have doubts, it may be better to eliminate the tree now and start again with something more suitable (your local council and/or your local utilitiy companies may be able to provide some suggestions), or a different location, before you've lost any more growing time.
+If you have doubts, it may be better to eliminate the tree now and start again with something more suitable in that spot (your local council and/or your local utilitiy companies may be able to provide some suggestions).
+If you're still keen on growing that type of tree, can one be planted in a more suitable location, before you've lost any more growing time?
 This might be a preferable to expensive tree removal years down the track, or worse still, a tragedy.

-After all the January rain, your garden is probably overgrown, nutrient stressed and possibly waterlogged, so and may need some immediate attention.
+If there's been good rain, your garden is probably overgrown, nutrient stressed and possibly waterlogged, so may need some immediate attention.

-Most general plants will appreciate fertiliser to replace nutrients leached away, and set them up for the autumn.
+Most ornamentals will appreciate fertiliser to replace nutrients leached away, and set them up for the autumn growing season.
 If there's still a lot of rain about, breaking a normal application up into smaller doses spread over the next few weeks can help reduce leaching losses.

 If the soil has become very acid (do a pH test), you might wish to apply lime or dolomite.
-Pay special attenion to beds you indend to plant sweet peas, beans or edible peas in the autumn.
+Pay special attenion to beds you indend to plant sweet peas, edible peas or beans or in the autumn.
 This will give it time to take effect.
 Avoid appling fertilisers containing nitrogen at the same time as lime or dolomite.

 Soft and nutrient-stressed plants may also be more susceptible than usual to a whole range of pests and diseases, which are prolific at this time of year anyway.
 Be vigilant.
 Remember that preventing reproduction and proliferation now will help reduce problems in subsequent seasons.